DataDog/dd-sdk-roku/README.md

 ##### `roUrlTransfer`

-Network requests made directly with a `roUrlTransfer` node need to be tracked manually.
-Following is a code snippet illustrating how one can report the request as a RUM Resource.
+Network requests made directly with a `roUrlTransfer` node must be tracked manually.
+The following code snippet shows how to report the request as a RUM Resource:

 ```brightscript
 sub performRequest()